Saturday 13 to Sunday 21 November 2021

 Room sharing for solo travellers

-If you travel alone, you can share a “twin room” with 2 single beds (male or female rooms).
+If you travel alone, you can share a “twin room” with 2 single beds (only female rooms, male rooms upon request).
 We introduce you to the other travellers who also want to share a room.
-This means you don’t have to search for a friend who wants to join.
+This means you don’t have to search for a friend who wants to join, you are guaranteed not paying for a single surcharge.
 We also do not assign you to a room, but you choose who you want to share the room with.
 You can select this room sharing option during the reservation processs.
 It is a perfect way to lower your costs and to meet another friendly expat.

 - The flights will be carried with a reliable international airline.